 The lockbumping technique is quite powerful and allows a large variety of locks to be opened in no time.
 This post explains what lock bumping is, and how you can prevent criminals to bump your locks and gain entry to your property.

 According to statistics provided by the National Crime Prevention Council (NCPC) and the Department of Justice, nearly 2/3 of all break-ins occur with no sign of forced entry.

 This number matches with what we are seeing when we visit our customers.
 Unlocked doors and windows still pose the largest security risk, with lock bumping as a close runner up.
 Lock bumping has gained popularity in the past few years due to the simplicity and effectiveness of this technique.

-Tutorials on Youtube, and online shops where 3D printed bump keys are available from $2 have made the lock-bumping technique widely available and accessible to anyone.
+Tutorials on Youtube, and online shops where 3D printed bump keys are available from $3 to $5 have made the lock-bumping technique widely available and accessible to anyone.

 According to our own experience no traditional lock is bump proof and with a proper bump key, burglars can open 90% of the locks in less then 20 seconds.
 More alarming is that many of the newer locks are even more prone to bumping as compared to the old locks.

 Bump keys are special keys cut to take advantage of the mechanics of pin tumbler locks.
 Basically it is a standard key that has all the cuts (valleys) at maximum depth so that it can fit it into all locks.
 The picture shows bump keys for various locks, where the valleys are set as low as possible (into 999 position).